InformaticsMatters/code-repository-development-policy-stages/README.md

 The stages defined here help viewers and contributors understand what is needed from them if they contribute to the code and also how they can expect the code to be built, published and deployed.
-Once the user understand the stage they should be able to understand how to use the repsository.
+Once the user understand the stage they should be able to understand how to use the repository.

 We have defined four policy stages, numbered 0 to 3.
 The higher the stage number, the more demanding the policy.